fsiegrist/devops-bootcamp-02-linux/Notes.md

 - o = Other (all other users)

 Minus (-) removes the permission
-- `sudo chmod -x api` = Takes 'execute' permission away for 'api' folder from all owners
+- `sudo chmod -x api` = Takes 'execute' permission away for 'api' folder from all owners (user, group, others)
 - `sudo chmod g-w config.yaml` = Takes 'write' permission away for 'config.yaml' file from the group

 Plus (+) adds permission